cdktf/cdktf-provider-azurerm/docs/eventgridEventSubscription.python.md

 ###### `number_less_than_or_equals`<sup>Optional</sup> <a name="number_less_than_or_equals" id="@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscription.putAdvancedFilter.parameter.numberLessThanOrEquals"></a>

-- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterNumberLessThanOrEquals">EventgridEventSubscriptionAdvancedFilterNumberLessThanOrEquals</a>]]
+- *Type:* cdktf.IResolvable | typing.List[<a href="#@cdktf/provider-azurerm.eventgridEventSubscription.EventgridEventSubscriptionAdvancedFilterNumberLessThanOrEquals">EventgridEventSubscriptionAdvancedFilterNumberLessThanOrEquals</a>]

 number_less_than_or_equals block.